How High Blood Sugar Affects Our Kidneys

 It can even increase the protein levels in one’s blood.
 As great as this sounds, one should not start a low-protein diet without consulting with their doctor or professional healthcare team.

-We sincerely hope this information was of some use to you, dear readers.
-Remember, you should always try to properly maintain not just your blood pressure or blood glucose, but your health in general.
+We sincerely hope this information was of some use to our dear readers.
+Remember, we should always try to properly maintain not just our blood pressure or blood glucose, but our health in general.